pivotal/docs-tap/getting-started.md

     name: system:authenticated
     ```

-1. Apply `rabbitmqcluster-reader.yaml` by running:
+1. Apply `rabbitmqcluster-reader.yaml` by running the following command:

     ```
     kubectl apply -f rabbitmqcluster-reader.yaml
     ```

-1. Create a dedicated namespace in which to create service instances by running:
+1. Create a dedicated namespace in which to create service instances by running the following command:

     ```
     kubectl create namespace service-instances
     ```

 1. Make the API discoverable to the Application Development team by creating the
-ClusterResources.
-For example:
+ClusterResources in `rabbitmq-clusterresource.yaml`.

+**Example:**

     ```
     # rabbitmq-clusterresource.yaml